+11.4.1 Timely evaluation

-11.4.1 Timely evaluation.
-At least one marked piece of work which is a part of the evaluation of student performance for the course, whether essay, quiz, review, etc., shall be returned to the student prior to the last date for withdrawal from the course without academic penalty.
-This requirement may also be met by a written evaluation of seminar or class participation if it counts towards the final course mark.
+It is recommended that at least one marked piece of work which is a part of the evaluation of student performance for the course, whether essay, quiz, review, etc., shall be returned to the student prior to the last date for withdrawal from the course without academic penalty.
+This recommendation may also be met by a written evaluation of seminar or class participation if it counts towards the final course mark.
+If no work is to be returned by this date, this must be made clear in the information described in §9.5.1.